Skip to content

 The Pattern

-Every non-JVM integration follows the same three steps:
+Every non-JVM integration follows the same three steps, regardless of language or mode:

 2. Instrument your app with OpenTelemetry